rchhatre15/PythonPlayground/movie_ranking_website/README.md

 # Movie Ranking Website

-## Overview
-A dynamic web application for ranking and reviewing movies, built with Flask and SQLAlchemy.
-Features a clean, responsive interface for adding, rating, and reviewing movies.
+A Flask-based web application that allows users to create and manage their personal movie rankings.
+The application integrates with The Movie Database (TMDB) API to provide accurate and up-to-date movie information.

 ## Features
 - Movie database management
-- Rating system
+- Rating and reviewsystem
 - Movie review functionality
 - Responsive design
-- Search capabilities
-- Sort by rating/title
+- Dynamic sorting by rating
 - Edit and delete functionality
+- Session-based search results management
+- TMDB API Integration for movie search and data
+- Seamless card-based UI with movie posters

 ## Technologies Used
 - Python/Flask